josh146/josh146.github.io/plugins/cookbook/README.md

   vegatable_list: 500g assorted mushrooms; 4 large shallots (roughly chopped); 12-15 garlic cloves; 20g thyme (roughly chopped)
   </pre>

-  Variables ending with `_list` are semi-colon separated lists, and will be rendered as a bullet point list.
+- Variables ending with `_list` are semi-colon separated lists, and will be rendered as a bullet point list.
 This is useful for adding ingredients to the variations.
 Note that list variables are not rendered as part of the default blueprint view.

+- Variables ending with `_step` are steps in the method, and will be rendered as a numbered list item.
+This is useful for adding additional steps to the method.
+Note that step variables are not rendered as part of the default blueprint view.